viRingbells/async-stream-reader/README.md

 Sometime you may want to read something from a stream, typically a file stream, in an async-await style.
 This tool may help you by providing an async read method for stream and events like object.

-The `stream-reader` holds events and return them one by one every time `async StreamReader#next` get called.
-If `stream-reader` has got some events in the holder, it will try to pause the input stream, and resume if the holder get empty.
+The `async-stream-reader` holds events and return them one by one every time `async StreamReader#next` get called.
+If `async-stream-reader` has got some events in the holder, it will try to pause the input stream, and resume if the holder get empty.

 So as long as the input stream support `pause` and `resume`, you can just do your work at each frame of data at ease, without worring missing something, or memory consumed in large quantities